pure-symbols/pure.lexicals/.docs/lambda-calculus.101/readme.md

 *(They're all Julia codes, you can just test them on [this Julia web repl](https://keno.github.io/julia-wasm/website/repl.htm). ✨)*

 OK, that's all.
 You've already touch all the points of *Lambda Calculus*.
 Funny? *Let me tell you what you just touched. 🌜*

+> [!notice]
+> *The `add(3)` here will returns a closure: this just like to create (means *new*) a special object in *OOP* style but it just can be called like a function.
+In some language, closure is implemented as a special object.
+Also in some language, both all function is just a closure with special syntax.*

 ### 🏹 Lambda Calculus